NomiChirps/tplp2/README.md

 ## TODO / Notes

+- [ ] read about the hardware interpolators in rp2040
 - [ ] Mission: DMA 9000
   - see new ideas in tplp/bus/dma.h !!!
   - SpiController needs to take advantage of the new Action stuff to be more nonblocking, and actually make use of the DmaManager queue.